World → N America → Sierra Nevada → John Muir

 - Most hikers prefer sturdy footwear on this trek.
 A second pair of footwear is recommended for around camp and for creek crossings

 - there is limited parking at Whitney Portal on a busy day

 - you are not supposed to leave food in the vehicle at Whitney Portal (due to bears) but there are not enough bear lockers to accommodate a full camp.

 - this is one inexpensive holiday, all things considered

 - bear canisters can be rented in Yosemite, but you might be better off buying your own.

 - the main downside of starting in Yosemite at Happy Isles trailhead is the steep climb at the start of your hike.
 Smart hikers, instead, catch the Tuolumne Meadows Tour bus from Yosemite valley up to Tuolumne Meadows, then hike back down to Yosemite via Half Dome.
 (Turning the slog into a relaxed descent.)
 From there take the shuttle again back up to Tuolumne Meadows where you resupply and start the trail proper.
 (Credit for this idea goes to one of the comic Yosemite shuttle drivers who went on to tell us that thru-hikers are mostly crazy — they consider this cheating.)

 - You can certainly reverse the route and start from Whitney Portal at 8,360ft (2548m).
 Public transport is more easily available out of Yosemite, for one thing.
 But you risk ill effects from the huge altitude gain of 6100ft (1859m) right at the start of your long trip while your pack is heavy.
 This is a particularly bad idea if you are coming from sea level.
 Not only that, but it may take you 10 days to get to the next resupply at John Muir Ranch.
 With a full pack.
 Over the highest passes.

-- Almost everyone should hike south to Whitney.
+- Almost everyone should hike south towards Whitney.

 - Cicerone – The John Muir Trail by Alan Castle lays out the JMT into 21 day long stages.
 Start with that reasonable itinerary.
 Hard core hikers often finish in 15 days.
 Some have taken as long as 30 days.